-So perhaps leaving behind my M.R.C.V.S. all those years ago wasn’t such a bad move after all……
+So perhaps leaving behind my M.R.C.V.S. all those years ago, wasn’t such a bad move after all?

 But now, at this time of the year, 7 years removed from making such life and death decisions and actions on an almost daily basis, and after living for several years with no animal dependants at all, I’ve had to face the issue again.

 And some of these fascinating, engaging social creatures which have surpassed my expectations as domesticated animals, and given me so many interesting moments over the last few months, are to be killed.

 Shall I ever be able to rant at the radio as yet another example of corrupt practice by our leaders, movers and shakers is revealed to the world?
 How does the moral compass of the farmer-rearer-consumer spin and settle?
 Are these decisions really any harder than the countless hundreds taken by me years ago under the cloak of professional advice and competence?
-Will it become more easy in years to come?
+Will it become easier in years to come?
 I hope not, since a sense of loss and reverence is surely appropriate for the farmer-rearer in these circumstances.

-As it turned out, eye contact was again avoided, and as the first bird was quickly being plucked by us both as the warmth ebbed away, under the cover of the old cowshed roof but in the open air as a heavy shower swept in from the South West, perhaps another melancholic synchronicity?
-From out of sight in the cloud laden sky came the unmistakeable sad call of a Red Kite, drifting through the moist air of the yard.
+As it turned out, eye contact was again avoided, and as the first bird was quickly being plucked by us both, as the life warmth ebbed away, under the cover of the old cowshed roof but in the open air as a heavy shower swept in from the South West, perhaps another melancholic synchronicity?
+From out of sight in the cloud laden sky came the unmistakable sad call of a Red Kite, drifting through the moist air of the yard.

 But why had the name Catawba resonated deep in my consciousness?
 Then it clicked.